turboderp/exllama/README.md

 - [ ] Options for trading off memory usage for more performance (e.g. float32 tensors)
 - [ ] Provide alternative backend to allow layers on CPU
 - [ ] Fused QKV projection and fused MLP
+- [ ] Support for de-quantizing select matrices at load time
 - [ ] A web interface maybe?
 - [ ] Memory-efficient beam search implementation
 - [ ] More sampling features
 - [ ] (Multi) LoRA support for inference
 - [ ] Allow for backpropagation
 - [ ] LoRA training features

+## Recent updates

+**2023-05-16**: Decided to keep a short update log.

+**2023-05-16**: Reworked the way act-order models are handled.
+Rows are now shuffled at load time so zeros and scales can be scanned sequentially.
+Left-hand side of the matmul is shuffled column-wise accordingly.
+Performance cost for act-order is quite small now.